 Making sure the clitoris is properly lubricated, and exploring with your hands is a very safe and effective manner of clitoral stimulation.
 It’s easy to control pressure, motion, and frequency: truly, it’s in your hands!
 Using your middle and pointer finger, practice gentle pressure while rubbing in a circular motion, starting clockwise, or counter clockwise to see what feels good.

 Many experiment with different motions like swaying the fingers back and forth like a pendulum, tapping, or grinding against the flat of the hand.
 These same methods can be explored with a partner, adding a different element of sexual stimulation.
-More orgasmic techniques can be found in our Co-founder Dr. Sadie Allison’s illustrated book, “The Mystery of the Undercover Clitoris—Orgasmic Fingertip Touching Every Woman Craves”.
+More orgasmic techniques can be found in our Founder Dr. Sadie Allison’s illustrated books, “The Mystery of the Undercover Clitoris—Orgasmic Fingertip Touching Every Woman Craves” and "Tickle Your Fancy—A Woman's Guide to Sexual Self-Pleasure".

 Pleasure products greatly enhance clitoral stimulation